PipesAndFiltersProject/ProcessorNode/README.md

 "payload" : "command value" | "payload in json"
 }
 ```
-Each package has a globally unique id, which can be used to track how packages are delivered through the netlwork of Nodes.
+Each package has a globally unique id, which can be used to track how packages are delivered through the Nodes in an installation.

-ProcessorNode takes care of parsing and creating the "package" id (UUID value) and "type" elements, applications specific code must take care of handling the "payload".
+ProcessorNode takes care of parsing and creating the "package" id (UUID value) and "type" elements.

+Application specific code must take care of handling the "payload".
 Application specific playload can be text, but usually it is JSON.

 The only exception is the "type":"configuration" packages -- then the payload contains node configuration data, and ProcessorNode takes care of handling configuration request and responses.
-Effectively this enables remote configuration of the nodes.
-All other payload contents must be handled by the application specific code outside of ProcessorNode.
+This enables *remote configuration* of the nodes.
+All other payload contents must be handled by the application specific code outside of ProcessorNode library.

 ### Configuration

 As implied above, the Nodes can be *configured*.
 Configuration can be done by sending configuration packages to Nodes, but also (and more simply) using configuration files.

-Configuration file for a Node should include at least:
+Configuration file for a Node should include at least these *key-value* pairs, separated by tab character:

 * the name of the Node,
 * the input port used by the node for reading incoming packages (optional, can be left out or "null"),
 * the output IP address of the next Node to send packages to, including the port (no host names, just numeric IP addresses),